UOW logo

 Note: This article is part of the Adding and organising content collection.

-Providing students with multimedia resources that align with and reaffirm text content is a great way to cater for different student learning preferences.
-We often think of images and video when referring to multimedia, however, audio is also beneficial when used purposefully.
+Providing students with multimedia resources that align with and reinforce text content is an effective way to cater to diverse learning preferences.
+While images and videos are commonly used, audio is also a valuable medium when used purposefully.

 Why?